KumarS14/CV/README.md

 Often during work experience I had my managers be busy so when I was testing items I would have problems but rather then wasting time I took my own initiative looked up on google how to fix a electrical item and then I fixed it myself alot of times.

 ## Education

+### Makers Bootcamp (January 2023 to May 2023)
+I joined Makers in 2023 to do there boorcamp that offers intensive 16 week coding course, where I was able learn a variety of differnet things which inlude :  <br/>
+- OOP
+- TDD
+- Javascipt
+- Ruby
+- HTML
+- CSS
+- MERN STACK
+- The Command-line and how to use it to manage files and directories, automating tasks, and interacting with Git
+- How to use GITHUb create a repo push to it clone it and how to handle braches and prevent collisions
+- How HTTP request works and what they are used for as well as how to use it
+- How to handle databases such as MongoDB Atlas and SQL
+- Web development

 #### Uxbridge College (2021 to 2022)
 B3ECSF Lv3 Extended Diploma In Computing